 Factors that influence chance of cure include:

 Low-grade astrocytoma or glioma is often a chronic or long-term disease.
-Although overall survival from low-grade glioma is high, the tumor often comes back or progresses over time.
-A patient may need additional treatments over many years of follow-up.
-This means the patient is at risk for more treatment- or tumor- related complications.
-There may also be times when the tumor shows growth on a scan, but the care team recommends observation (watchful waiting) instead of treatment.
-Good communication and trust among patient, family, and care team are critical to aid in decision making and disease management.
+Overall survival from low-grade glioma is high.
+But the tumor often comes back or gets worse over time.
+Patients may need more treatments.
+This means the patient is at risk for more complications from the tumor or its treatment.

 Sometimes a tumor may show growth on a scan, but the care team recommends observation (watchful waiting) instead of treatment.
 Good communication and trust among the patient, family, and care team help aid decision making and disease management.

 Regular checkups and screenings are important to watch for health problems that can develop years after therapy.